 In February 2019 we were formally certified as a ISO 13485 compliant provider of medical devices.
 At the same time, our solution for detection of Atrial Fibrillation via smartphone was approved as a CE IIa class medical device, enabling sales in the European Economic Area.
 With a fresh investment round in spring 2019, the company grew to ten employees and our financial position was further enhanced in 2020 as the European Commission awarded Precordior a $2.2m EIC SME2 grant.

-We have grown from four founders and two investors into a team of 18 experts, further expanding to 20 persons by the end of 2020, backed by a group of nine investors.
-We are currently participating in three European funded projects – Applause, Moore4Medical and CardioSignal – the latter of which is our company's own EIC SME2 funded project worth over $3.1m.
+We have grown from four founders and two investors into a team of 20 experts, backed by a group of nine investors.
+We are currently participating in three European funded projects – Applause, Moore4Medical and CardioSignal – the latter of which is our company's EIC SME2 funded project worth $3.1m.

-In short, we are proud to offer our solutions to the global community, empowering people to reliably monitor their health and improve quality of life.
+We are proud to help empower people globally to reliably monitor their health and improve quality of life.

 Our first commercial solution detects AFib via the smartphone with more than 95% reliability.
 Next we shall extend detection capabilities to other dangerous heart conditions and enter new market areas beyond the EU.
 We will also develop advanced solutions for continuous and long-term cardiac monitoring.